Skip to navigation Skip to content Skip to footer

 Health savings accounts

-You can open an HSA to help pay for medical expenses.
-An HSA allows you to contribute tax-deductible funds to save for future health care costs, gain tax-free interest on earnings and pay for qualified medical expenses tax-free.
+An HSA allows you to contribute tax-deductible funds to save for future health care costs, gain tax-free interest on earnings and pay for IRS-qualified medical expenses tax free.
 You may be able to get an HSA through your preferred bank or credit union.
 If you want to take advantage of an HSA, you need to be enrolled in an HSA-compatible health plan.
-If you already have an HSA, you can pair it with a UCare HSA-compatible plan.

 HSA-compatible health plans

-An HSA-compatible plan, sometimes called a high-deductible health plan, has a lower monthly premium and higher deductible than a copay plan.
-Because you will pay more out of pocket before you reach your deductible with this kind of plan, you can use an HSA to save money for medical expenses.
+An HSA-compatible plan, sometimes called a high-deductible health plan (HDHP), has a lower monthly premium and higher deductible than a copay plan.
+The ability to save money for qualified medical expenses comes with the trade-off of paying more out of pocket before the health plan kicks in.

 An HSA-compatible plan is available through UCare.
-You choose your network (broad or focused) and the level of coverage (silver or bronze) that works best for you.
-Just like the other UCare Individual & Family Plans, HSA-compatible health plans cover preventive care and cap your out-of-pocket expenses.
+You choose your network (broad or focused) and the level of coverage (bronze or silver) that works best for you.
+Just like the other UCare Individual & Family Plans, HSA-compatible health plans cover preventive care at 100% and cap your out-of-pocket expenses.

 You aren’t required to open an HSA in order to enroll in an HSA-compatible plan, but it is a great option for saving money and paying for eligible medical expenses.